Jacob Hannemann

 Jacob Howard Hannemann (born April 29, 1991) is an American former professional baseball outfielder.
-He previously played for the Seattle Mariners.
+He played for the Seattle Mariners of Major League Baseball in 2017.
 Prior to his professional career, he attended Brigham Young University (BYU) and played college baseball for the BYU Cougars.

 Amateur career

 Hannemann attended Lone Peak High School in Highland, Utah, graduating in 2010.
 The Kansas City Royals selected Hannemann in the 48th round of the 2010 MLB Draft.
 Though the Royals offered Hannemann a $250,000 signing bonus, Hannemann opted not to sign.

 While a student at Lone Peak, Hannemann was offered a scholarship to attend Brigham Young University (BYU) to play college baseball and college football for the BYU Cougars.
 He agreed to attend BYU, but postponed his enrollment by two years so that he could complete a two-year mission for the Church of Jesus Christ of Latter-day Saints in Little Rock, Arkansas.
 Hanneman enrolled in BYU in 2012, but injured his hip flexor, knees, and wrist, and had to take a redshirt for the 2012 season.
 Playing for the school's baseball team in the 2013 season, Hannemann had a .344 batting average with five home runs, 29 runs batted in, 14 stolen bases in 15 attempts, a .415 on-base percentage, and a .553 slugging percentage.
 He was named the West Coast Conference Freshman of the Year and a Freshman All-American by Louisville Slugger.